kubek2k/articles/9_reasons_terraform_is_a_pain.md

 }
 ```

-when above thing is defined in module, you get a sweet message saying: value of 'count' cannot be computed..
+when above thing is defined in module, you get a sweet message saying: `value of 'count' cannot be computed`..
 It's really annoying - especially when you read the explanation of Hashicorp saying that you can always use
 `-target` switch to initialize resources on after another :(.